An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Exponential regression

 \section{Exponential regression}

-\lb{sec:expreg} The last type of regression analysis we want to introduce in this chapter is {\bf exponential regression}.
-This can be employed to explain data~$\boldsymbol{y}$ for the lengths of temporal or spatial intervals, i.e., waiting times or spatial distances, in terms of a set of $k \in \mathbb{N}$ either metrically scaled or binary indicator independent variables contained in~$\boldsymbol{X}$.
-Exponential regression is a rather ``exotic type of regression'' for reasons to be explained shortly, and is thus much less frequently encountered in practical applications discussed in the literature.
-An example, nevertheless, can be found in Gill (2015)~\ct[Sec.~12.4]{gil2015}.
+\lb{sec:expreg} The last type of regression analysis we want to introduce in this chapter is \textbf{exponential regression}.
+This can be employed to explain data~$\boldsymbol{y}$ for the lengths of continuous temporal or spatial intervals, i.e., waiting times or spatial distances, in terms of a set of $k \in \mathbb{N}$ either metrically scaled or binary indicator independent variables contained in~$\boldsymbol{X}$.
+We assume that the metrically scaled data available for~$\boldsymbol{X}$ has been standardised prior to analysis.
+An example of \textbf{exponential regression} can be found in Gill (2015)~\ct[Sec.~12.4]{gil2015}.